salmankhaliq22/Object-Detection-Projects/README.md

   - Then we saved our model as "action.h5"

   ### How to run the working project?
+  - You need to run ``!pip install tensorflow tensorflow-gpu opencv-python matplotlib mediapipe sklearn numpy os time`` at the beginning if these libraries are not installed
-  - If you want to see the project work just load the action.h5 model and run the "11.
-Test in Real Time" in the notebook "Building-DNN.ipynb"
+  - If you want to see the project work just run the "02-Test-in-Real-Time.ipynb" notebook
-  - a pop up window will open and move around to see the face detection working
+  - a pop up window will open and do the signs in the gif below
   - To get out from the loop press **"q"** key on keyboard